KnowageLabs/Knowage-Documentation/chapter_3/create_location/gis.rst

 According to the *Open Geospatial Consortium* (OGC) definition, a map is made of overlapping *layers*: a *base layer* in raster format (e.g. satellite photo) is integrated with other layers (*overlays*) in vector format.
 Each overlay is made of homogeneous spatial information, which models a same category of objects, called *features*.

-A feature is called *geographic feature* when the constituting objects are abstractions of real-world physical objects and can be located univocally within a referencez coordinate system, according to their relative position.
+A feature is called *geographic feature* when the constituting objects are abstractions of real-world physical objects and can be located univocally within a referenced coordinate system, according to their relative position.

 .. figure:: media/image375.png